AmosJAMcLovin/Report_Lost_Pet-PHP/README.md

 # Report_Lost_Pet-PHP
-Displaying a 'Report a Lost Pet' form using PHP.
+Assignment that required us to fill in the blanks of a 'Report a Lost Pet' form using PHP.